Taldrain/sopic/README.md

 Sopic
 ======

-GUI library for test stations for your hardware on a production line.
+Test stations GUI library for your hardware on a production line.

 Define a station that will run a number of steps, in sequential order.
 Visualize the steps with the GUI